Managing the Voice Escalation Queue

 Section titled “Taking action on an escalation”-

-Three action buttons appear in the detail panel header:
+Four action buttons appear in the detail panel, in this order:

 - Resolve - marks the escalation as “resolved”.
-Use this after successfully handling the customer’s request.
+Use this after handling the customer’s request.
+You can resolve without recording a contact - not every escalation needs a callback.

 - Reassign - opens the reassignment panel (see below).